uforia/MatterBot/README.md

 - WikiJS: search your WikiJS instance for information (*)

 (*): Module requires (paid) API access for partial or full functionality!
+(**): The EWA module requires a complete Pandoc, pypandoc and (La)TeX setup to function, as well as your own CSS rendering template

 ## Requirements